clairelist/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+    .map will create a new array after having performed a passed function to that array.
+An use would be needing to do math to a large set of numbers.

+    .reduce will run a user-defined 'reducer' or 'accumulator' function on an array.
+A good use for .reduce would be to sum a series of nums in an array.

+    .filter will return an array from another array given the defined 'filter' ie all elements which match a certain string.
+An example would be cribbing an array for specific points of data, as in 'people born within a certain timeframe'.

 2. Explain the difference between a callback and a higher order function.